 Given the nature of the travel industry today, most businesses will benefit from working with a digital marketing consultant.
 However, if you work in one of the following niches, you stand to gain the most ground by bringing in a specialist.

-Did you know that one in three travelers doesn’t have a specific destination in mind when they decide to start looking into a personal trip?
-The research presented by Google highlights the importance of getting your destination in front of people early.
+Did you know that one in three tourists don’t have a specific destination in mind when they decide to start looking into a personal trip?
+The insights presented by Google highlights the importance of getting your destination in front of prospective customers early.
 When you build your tourism marketing strategy around this fundamental truth, you not only reach them in time but also connect with the 67 percent of travelers who are more likely to book with a travel brand simply because the company provided relevant information about the destinations that interest them.

 When would-be travelers have their “I-want-to-get-away moments,” as Google describes them, they’re not sitting at their desktop PCs with oversized monitors and endless time.
 Instead, nearly two-thirds are squeezing in their destination-related searches on their mobile devices.
 In fact, the search engine giant says people spend months researching their travel plans, often running hundreds of searches in the process.
 As part of your hospitality company’s digital marketing plan, you must have a responsive website that displays flawlessly for these types of engagements and ensure your content can be consumed in quick bites.
 It’s also worth noting that 82 percent of leisure travelers don’t have accommodations picked out when they begin planning their trip, per Google data, so there’s plenty of opportunities to make sure your brand is the one they choose.